brightigiemokha/bliss_fashion_world/README.md

 - Create requirements.txt
 - Create Django project
 - Set up ElephantSQL Account
-- Set up Cloudinary Account
+- Set up AWS Account
-- Create env.py to hold sensitive data
 - Create Heroku app
-- For the final deployment, the debug setting in settings.py must be set to false
+- For the final deployment, the debug setting in settings.py must be set to 'DEVELOPMENT' in os.environ
 - Before final deployment, the DISABLE_COLLECTSTATIC config var in Heroku was removed
 - From Heroku connect to github repository
 - Deploy from selected GitHub branch